ricpol/gcd-utils/docs/examples/_readme.txt

 example_seqs.tsv
     correspondent TSV output ready for upload

+db_query_example.txt
+    this shows how to make use of the db dump query feature db_query_example_issue.tsv db_query_example_seqs.tsv
+    correspondent TSV output with actual values picked up from db

 some_errors.txt
     This is a manually compiled index, with some errors that will be checked at conversion time.